-American cartoonist Bill Watterson is rarely credited with domesticating philosophy through the "Calvin and Hobbes" comics.
+American cartoonist Bill Watterson is rarely credited with domesticating philosophy through the Calvin and Hobbes comics.
 Whereas his creative output spanned only a decade, his illustrations continue to find their way into households to this day.
 What makes this entity particularly compelling is that humor is only a fragment of its grander design.
-When taken as a whole, the comics bring forth a radical set of ideas in that free thought is the impetus for majority of its dialogue.
-But this takes time to piece together since it is most commonly circulated in small doses, namely periodical publications and social media posts.
+When taken as a whole, the comics bring forth a radical set of ideas in that free thought is the impetus for majority of its dialogue, but this takes time to piece together since it is most commonly circulated in small doses, namely periodical publications and social media posts.
 Watterson’s brilliance is marked by how he plants the seeds for curiosity by using a medium popular among young readers.
-This is why children who start reading "Calvin and Hobbes" from an early age grow into it, not out of it.
+This is why children who start reading Calvin and Hobbes from an early age grow into it, not out of it.

-When writers use slapstick comedy as a vessel to shape their observations, they tend to attract younger audiences.
-Children are drawn in by such humor because it’s within their reach.
-The rich animation of "Calvin and Hobbes" is what initially entices young readers.
-This encourages maturity because they’re tempted to broaden their understanding in order to fully appreciate the comic.
+When writers use slapstick comedy as a vessel to shape their observations, they tend to attract younger audiences — children are drawn in by such humor because it’s within their reach.
+The rich animation of Calvin and Hobbes is what initially entices young readers, but it also encourages maturity because they’re tempted to broaden their understanding in order to fully appreciate the comic.
 With time, they’re able to merge the imagery with a deeper reading of the text, in turn gaining twice as much from it than before.
 Till that happens, the cartoons suffice.

 Philosophy's reach is constrained by dryness in presentation.
 This might be why people tend to think it requires a level of proficiency to engage with.
 Calvin and Hobbes is accessible to a wide range of readers largely due to the simplicity of its quirky narratives.
 There are roughly ten characters that appear in more than one storyline, of which only five are critical to the core dynamic.
 At the center of this universe is Calvin, an elementary school kid set on resisting any limitations that pose the threat of boredom.
 Named after the sixteenth-century theologian, John Calvin, his imagination adorns an environment he is frequently disappointed by.
 Calvin the theologian was a proponent of predestination: the idea that God’s will administers the fate of human beings, beginning to end.
 This has an underlying influence on the protagonist’s point of view, yet it fails to affect his actions in any way.
 In fact, he actively refuses to submit to a higher power and routinely defies boundaries to test the extent of his own authority.
-His inability to manipulate his surroundings does sometimes break his spirit, as seen in his diatribes against the forces that his freedom.
-Whether or not Calvin actually believes in a god is unclear, though Watterson often implies that the overseer of human affairs, if real, is most likely indifferent toward his creations
+His inability to manipulate his surroundings does sometimes break his spirit, as seen in his diatribes against the forces that endanger his freedom.
+Whether or not Calvin actually believes in a god is unclear, though Watterson often implies that the overseer of human affairs, if real, is most likely indifferent toward his creations.

 The last person in Calvin’s immediate circle is his classmate and neighbor, Susie Derkins.
 With her outstanding grades and wary obedience, she possesses all the qualities that Calvin lacks.
-Their chemistry demonstrates the differences between formal and informal intelligence, and highlights how absurd human behavior seems when unmoved by the expectations.
+Their chemistry demonstrates the differences between formal and informal intelligence, highlighting how absurd human behavior seems when unmoved by expectations.
 Though they are polar opposites, one can’t help but root for Susie to be the one to replace Hobbes as the balancing factor in Calvin’s life as he grows older.
 Their relationship, in a lot of ways, is very similar to that of Calvin’s parents.

 Unlike most kids, Calvin recognizes adulthood as being boring and stressful, though he is occasionally charmed by its flexibility.
-But his distrust of social order makes one wonder whether children like him ever fully adjust to the world around them.
+His distrust of social order, however, makes one wonder whether children like him ever fully adjust to the world around them.

-"Calvin and Hobbes" isn’t exactly a resource for knowledge because it focuses largely on giving conventional viewpoints an alternate angle.
-Readers won’t learn much from it besides the importance of exercising the mind and the fun they can have in doing so.
-This is why Bill Watterson uses a child to convey that limited knowledge is an incentive to think more, because you don't have to be a genius to land on your own conclusions.
+Calvin and Hobbes isn’t a resource for knowledge because it focuses largely on giving conventional viewpoints an alternate angle — its main lessons are the importance of exercising the mind, emphasizing the fun we can have in doing so.
+To that point, Bill Watterson uses a child to convey that limited knowledge is an incentive to think more, because you don't have to be a genius to reach your own conclusions.